Creating a Canvas

 The Message component manages the messages sent to users.
 You can select your Messaging Channels and adjust Delivery Settings to optimize your Canvas messaging.
 For more details on this component, check out Message.

-Click Done once you’ve finished configuring your Canvas component.
+Click Done after you’ve finished configuring your Canvas component.

 The canvas_entry_properties

-object has a maximum size limit of 50 KB.
+object has a maximum size of 50 KB.

-For Canvas Flow messaging, entry properties can be used in Liquid in any Message step.
+For Canvas Flow, entry properties can be used in Liquid in any Message step.
 Use the following Liquid when referencing these entry properties: canvas_entry_properties${property_name}

 .
 Events must be custom events or purchase events to be used this way.